Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Ablation Studies

 Furthermore, increasing graph depth strengthens relational encoding, leading to highly compact latent representations and smoother trajectory plots, as shown in Fig.~\ref{fig:tsne6}.
 This indicates that deeper message passing effectively aggregates geometric cues across correspondences and frames, resulting in stable and consistent global representations.
 Notably, the predicted global pose aligns more closely with cluster centers in the GNN case, highlighting improved robustness and accuracy compared to CNN-based aggregation.

-In conclusion, these findings demonstrate that while CNNs learn appearance-driven features that degrade under wide-baseline conditions, GNNs explicitly model geometric relationships through graph structure and message passing.
-This alignment between model design and the inherently relational nature of pose estimation leads to more structured latent spaces and superior performance.
+These findings demonstrate that while CNNs learn appearance-driven features that degrade under wide-baseline conditions, GNNs explicitly model geometric relationships through graph structure and message passing.
+This alignment between model design and the inherently relational nature of pose estimation leads to more structured latent spaces and improved performance.